 Missed the Bus!!

 We missed the Bus!!!
 This is the first time this has happened.
-I know the year just started lol. but that is including last year too.
+I know the year just started lol. but that includes last year too.
 I still find it hard to believe that the Big Yellow would just drive past our bus stop. ( I know they can't wait for everyone) It was quite the morning!
-After breakfast the kids all go to the bathroom once more, and it's time to hit the pavement and walk to the bus.
-So today the boy had to sit a little longer to finish his business and Dad was calling "hurry up I am leaving, time to go" (he was driving them today on his way to work as it was raining buckets outside) so he gets off the toilet crying, tears and everything, sobbing that he wasn't finished and it's such a long bus ride, he couldn't help it as all of a sudden the "big job" was there...so of course I felt bad for the little guy (he still is only six) and said to go back and finish.
-Of course Dad sends daughter back inside to get brother while he "patiently" waits in the broken van and then comes back out himself to find out what is taking so long. (like he never sits on the throne for a minute or two) So a bit behind schedule, they are all out the door.
-Phew, I thought how can I make that go better next time. (didn't come up with any bright ideas, I am willing to hear others) Then a bit later the Dad phones and asks what time the bus comes by...umm a while ago, so he ask me to phone some one further the route and see what time the bus picks them up, so of course I do this and phone him back, and it takes him forever to pick up, which I found out was because the van wouldn't start.
+After breakfast, the kids all go to the bathroom once more, and it's time to hit the pavement and walk to the bus.
+So today the boy had to sit a little longer to finish his business and Dad was calling "Hurry up I am leaving, time to go" (he was driving them today on his way to work as it was raining buckets outside) so he gets off the toilet crying, tears and everything, sobbing that he wasn't finished and it's such a long bus ride, he couldn't help it as all of a sudden the "big job" was there...so, of course, I felt bad for the little guy (he still is only six) and said to go back and finish.
+Of course, Dad sends daughter back inside to get brother while he "patiently" waits in the broken van and then comes back out himself to find out what is taking so long. (like he never sits on the throne for a minute or two) So a bit behind schedule, they are all out the door.
+Phew, I thought how can I make that go better next time. (didn't come up with any bright ideas, I am willing to hear others) Then a bit later the Dad phones and asks what time the bus comes by...umm a while ago, so he asks me to phone someone further the route and see what time the bus picks them up, so of course I do this and phone him back, and it takes him forever to pick up, which I found out was because the van wouldn't start.
 He was getting someone to help him with a jump start.
-Now I am not happy that he was in that place...out in the torrential rain getting a boost, but I have to admit it was so much better him then me.
-(I hope that doesn't sound mean giggle, giggle) Finally they get to the bus stop further down the route and Gerard asks the Dad if they were on time to which he says "they were late this morning and hopefully they made it on time".
+Now I am not happy that he was in that place...out in the torrential rain getting a boost, but I have to admit it was so much better for him than for me.
+(I hope that doesn't sound mean giggle, giggle) Finally, they get to the bus stop further down the route and Gerard asks the Dad if they were on time to which he says "They were late this morning and hopefully they made it on time".
 Wrong answer!!
 But the kids did get on the bus there and on the way to school.

 CHHA Weekend

-This past weekend was the annual get together weekend for all the families that have hard of hearing/deaf children.
-It was held at Timberline ranch out in Maple Ridge, not to far away although it is a long way to go with out a vehicle and we almost didn't have one.
+This past weekend was the annual get-together weekend for all the families that have hard-of-hearing/deaf children.
+It was held at Timberline Ranch out in Maple Ridge, not too far away although it is a long way to go without a vehicle and we almost didn't have one.
 I am still very disappointed in my van...that it let me down.
-How can you tell that I really love my van, anyways the van was moved out of the garage to make the rest of packing easier and there was a huge puddle on garage floor...something was broken and Gerard was not going to drive it full of kids out to Maple Ridge, so thankfully we took the Suburban. (the options as a mechanic wife are endless, it was either that or the courtesy van.)
+How can you tell that I really love my van, anyways the van was moved out of the garage to make the rest of packing easier and there was a huge puddle on the garage floor...something was broken and Gerard was not going to drive it full of kids out to Maple Ridge, so thankfully we took the Suburban. (the options as a mechanic wife are endless, it was either that or the courtesy van.)
 I felt pretty lucky to have not one but two choices to load a whole family into at the last minute.
 So off we went.
-We had a wonderful time, the kids all did great, meaning slept good all night, woke up quietly in the morning (very important when you are sharing a room with another family) and had a good time with the other kids.
-The absolute worse thing though is somehow the camera didn't get packed...I didn't forget a single other thing but forgot that.
+We had a wonderful time, the kids all did great, meaning slept well all night, woke up quietly in the morning (very important when you are sharing a room with another family), and had a good time with the other kids.
+The absolute worst thing though is somehow the camera didn't get packed...I didn't forget a single other thing but forgot that.
 Very disappointing.

 So I will just have to remember Niessa sipping her hot chocolate around the campfire, she LOVED the hot chocolate in the disposable cups with the lids on, and Timothy pulling back on the bow and arrow aiming at the target, Sharleen's big smile while swimming in the pool and Danielle petting the horses and always pointing out all the "horsyes" to me.
 Lots of good memories for our family.